puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 ### 5. Test your fix

-After committing to your issue branch, deploy it to the Puppet Masters and run a new diff report against the `issue123_undef_regex_match` environment and the `production` environment.
+After committing to your issue branch, deploy it to the Puppet masters and run a new diff report against the `issue123_undef_regex_match` environment and the `production` environment.

-You'll probably be able to limit your test run to just the nodes or a subset of the nodes that the issue was affecting.
-This will help to speed up the feedback loop of whether or not your fix worked.
+It's helpful if you're able to limit your test run to just the nodes or a subset of the nodes that the issue was affecting.
+This speeds up the feedback loop of whether or not your fix worked.

-- **If the issue is solved**
+- **If the issue is solved:**

-    Save the catalog diff report and attach it or link it to the issue 123 ticket.
+    Save the catalog diff report.

-- **If the issue is not solved**
+- **If the issue is not solved:**

     Continue attempting to solve the issue by making additional commits to the `issue123_undef_regex_match` branch and re-deploying and running your tests again.